-Our Pets table has a dropdown field that pulls from the Contacts table.
+Going back to our Activity table, it has a dropdown field that pulls from the Contacts table.
 Once a user has chosen a value within the dropdown field, wouldn't it be handy if we could have quick access to other information from that contact?

 Instead of copying and duplicating the information from the Contacts table, you can create a linked field which will return the information Contacts table.

 ContactsEmail: a linked field to the Email field in the Contacts table

 ContactsName: a linked field to the Name field in the Contacts table

 ContactsPhone: a linked to the Phone field in the Contacts table